Caregiver support and review policy

 All approved caregivers must be given foster care allowance payments at the rate set by the chief executive.
 They must not be paid at a lesser rate.

-Visits by the child's social worker
+Visits with the caregiver by the social worker for the mokopuna

-Charters for children and young people in care
+Charters for mokopuna in care

 Caregiver claims for deliberate damage